• Contact Info

 Primary Instructor - Spring 2023

 Covers specialized topics in European history, usually focusing on a specific country or theme.
 May be repeated up to 6 total credit hours.
-Recommended prerequisite: HIST 1011 or HIST 1012.
+Formerly offered as a general special topics course.
+Recommended prerequisites: HIST 1011 or HIST 1012.

 • HIST 5012 - Graduate Colloquium in European History